-- Stage V: Bone marrow or blood involvement and/or other organs other than liver, spleen and lymph nodes affected
+- Stage V: Bone marrow or blood involvement and/or organs other than the liver, spleen, and lymph nodes affected

-Additionally, veterinarians will also label the disease as either substage A or substage B.
+Additionally, veterinarians will also categorize the disease as either substage A or substage B.

-Substage A is labeled if the dog shows no sign of illness.
-Substage B is labeled if the dog does show signs of illness.
+Substage A refers to cases in which the dog shows no sign of illness.
+Substage B refers to cases in which the dog does show signs of illness.

 Treatment for Lymphoma

 Unfortunately, there is presently no known cure for canine lymphoma.
-With that said, it is by far the most treatable type of cancer in dogs.
-Most commonly, chemotherapy is the preferred treatment option.
+With that said, it is a treatable type of cancer in dogs.
+Most commonly, chemotherapy drugs are the preferred treatment option.

-Chemotherapy is also proven to be the most effective when it comes to canine lymphoma.
+Chemotherapy is also proven to be the most effective treatment for canine lymphoma.
 The type of chemotherapy treatment will vary based on the type of lymphoma.

-As we previously mentioned, lymphoma in dogs is often compared to non-Hodgkin lymphomas in people.
+As we previously mentioned, lymphoma in dogs is often compared to non-Hodgkin’s lymphoma in people.
 Interestingly enough, the treatment for both (varying chemotherapy methods) is also closely related.

-Fortunately for our dogs, chemotherapy doesn't negatively affect them nearly as negatively as it does people.
-Chemotherapy doesn't typically make dogs feel sick and dogs generally don't lose their hair.
+Fortunately for our dogs, chemotherapy doesn't seem to affect them nearly as negatively as it does people.
+Chemotherapy doesn't typically make dogs severely sick and dogs generally don't lose their hair.

-Dogs with thick fur such as Poodles, Old English Sheepdogs, and the Bichon Frise may lose more hair than most.
+Dogs with thick fur, such as Poodles, Old English Sheepdogs, and the Bichon Frise (which are generally not predisposed to lymphoma) may lose more hair than most other breeds.